-We’ve been loving this vegan Orecchiette Pasta lately and I think you might too.
-It features fresh, happy carrots, not just the roots, but the tops too!
-The Orecchiette pasta is the perfect little scoop for the creamy carrot sauce.
-Pillowy cups of goodness.
+We’ve been loving this vegan carrot pasta recipe lately!
+It features fresh, happy carrots—not just the roots—but the tops too!
+Orecchiette pasta is the perfect little scoop for the creamy carrot sauce.
+Pillowy cups of goodness!

-The carrot sauce is so simple to make and basically simmers while the orecchiette pasta cooks, very quick and efficient – and then it is blended into the creamiest silkiest sauce that glows with nutrients.
+The carrot pasta sauce is simple to make.
+It simmers while the orecchiette pasta cooks—very quickly and efficiently—and then it is blended into the creamiest, silkiest sauce that literally glows with nutrients, with the mouth-feel of mac and cheese.
+Heavenly!

 The vibrant green carrot tops are turned into a tasty, herby Gremolata Sauce.
 Double the flavor and double the nutrients!